 The Hirer shall, if selling foods on the premises, comply with Fair Trading Laws and any code of practice used in connection with such sales.
 In particular, the Hirer shall ensure that the total prices of all goods and services are prominently displayed, as shall be the organiser’s name and address and that any discounts offered are based only on manufacturer’s Recommended Retail Prices.

-The Management Committee reserves the right to cancel this hiring in the event of the Centre being required for use as a Polling Station for a Parliamentary or Local Government election or by-election, in which case the Hirer shall be entitled to a refund of any hire fee or deposit already paid
+The Trustees reserve the right to cancel this hiring in the event of The Downton Memorial Centre being required for use as a Polling Station for a Parliamentary or Local Government election or by-election, in which case the Hirer shall be entitled to a refund of any hire fee or deposit already paid

 Unfit for Use

-In the event of the hall or any part thereof being rendered unfit for the use for which it has been hired, the Downton Memorial Centre Committee shall not be liable to the Hirer for any resulting loss or damage.
+In the event of the Hall or any part thereof being rendered unfit for the use for which it has been hired, The Downton Memorial Centre Trustees shall not be liable to the Hirer for any resulting loss or damage.

 Refusal of Booking

-The Memorial Centre Committee reserves the right to refuse a booking without notice or to cancel this hiring agreement either before or during the term of this agreement upon giving 7 days notice in writing to the Hirer.
-The Hirer shall be entitled upon such notice to reimbursement of such monies, including the deposit or a proportion of the same, as has been paid by the Hirer to the Community Centre Management Committee.
-The Memorial Centre Committee shall not be liable to make any further payment to the Hirer.
+The Downton Memorial Centre Trustees reserve the right to refuse a booking without notice or to cancel this hiring agreement either before or during the term of this agreement upon giving 7 days notice in writing to the Hirer.
+The Hirer shall be entitled upon such notice to reimbursement of such monies, including the deposit or a proportion of the same, as has been paid by the Hirer to the The Downton Memorial Centre.
+The Downton Memorial Centre shall not be liable to make any further payment to the Hirer.